 As a leader in barcode and labeling solutions we get asked a lot of questions about barcode application best practices.
 This conversation typically leads to analyzing the facility’s current practices and looking into alternative barcoding methods.
 Now, you might be asking yourself “what are the different methods of barcoding tubes and vials?” and this is another common question we get asked.

 Many labs are too focused on their research and growth—as they should be—to stay updated on the latest label application practices.
 This is why we are here to tell you about three different barcoding methods, when they make the most sense to implement and how they can allow the right lab to spend less time thinking about barcodes and more time doing research.

-1. Labeling by hand
+1. Apply tube labels by hand

 Labeling tubes by hand is always an option.
 All you need to accomplish a hand labeling strategy is trained staff and either pre-printed label stock or blank label stock and a printer.
 When a manual labeling strategy is in place, technicians will either prepare their own labware prior to testing or a team of labeling staff will prepare the labware for lab technicians.
 This method is widely practiced, but what many of the labs utilizing this method don’t know is that it’s best suited for a very narrow category of labs.